Step 4: Full View

 You are Engineer A, a licensed professional engineer participating in an organized peer review program designed to help engineers improve their professional practice.
 Before beginning your role, you signed a confidentiality agreement committing you not to disclose confidential information about peer-reviewed firms.
 During a review visit to Engineer B's firm, you examined technical documentation from a series of recent design projects and found that Engineer B's work may violate state and local safety code requirements in ways that could endanger public health, safety, and welfare.
 The confidentiality agreement you signed now stands in direct tension with your potential obligation to report what you have found.
 The decisions ahead will determine how you navigate that conflict.

-From the perspective of Engineer A Peer Review Safety Violation Discovering Engineer
+Engineer A Roles in this case: Peer Review Safety Violation Discovering Engineer

 Tension between Peer Review Judgment and Discretion Contextual Safety Assessment Obligation and Imminent Harm Threshold for Mandatory Peer-Review Safety Escalation Invoked by Engineer A